The Australian premiere of Babette’s Feast

 The play tells the story of Babette, a French refugee, who finds safety in a pious Norwegian fishing village.
 With extravagant generosity, Babette prepares a feast that shocks her neighbours and heals their fractured community.

-Conceived and developed by Abigail Killeen, written by Rose Courtney, this new stage adaptation premiered in January 2018 in Portland, Maine (USA), to rave reviews, before enjoying a successful run in New York.
-If you’ve seen the Oscar-winning film or read the story, you know that BABETTE’S FEAST is a beautiful and timeless story with a big impact.
+Conceived and developed by Abigail Killeen, and written by Rose Courtney, this new stage adaptation premiered in January 2018 in Portland, Maine (USA), to rave reviews, before enjoying a successful run in New York.
+If you’ve seen the Oscar-winning film or read the story, you know that Babette’s Feast is a beautiful and timeless story with a big impact.
 And Joining the Dots Theatre can’t wait to introduce Babette and our amazing cast and crew to Sydney audiences!